microsoft/Thoth/README.md

 This example is designed to be a starting point for your own production application, but on it's own is not production ready.
 Some additional considerations, although not exhaustive, are below.

 * **OpenAI Capacity**: The default TPM (tokens per minute) is set to 30K.
 That is equivalent to approximately 30 conversation turns per minute (assuming 1K per user message/response).
 You can increase the capacity by changing the `chatGptDeploymentCapacity` and `embeddingDeploymentCapacity` parameters in `infra/main.bicep` to your account's maximum capacity.
 You can also view the Quotas tab in [Azure OpenAI studio](https://oai.azure.com/) to understand how much capacity you have.
+Additionally, consider securing [Provisioned Throughput Units (PTUs)](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/provisioned-throughput) for guaranteed capacity and predictable performance.
+* **API Management**: Use of the APIM gateway for managing calls to LLM deployments can improve security, scalability, latency, monitoring and analytics.
+At a minimum, failover to multiple backend model deployments on exceeding token limit to ensure uninterrupted availability.
+See [Introducing GenAI Gateway Capabilities in Azure API Management](https://techcommunity.microsoft.com/t5/azure-integration-services-blog/introducing-genai-gateway-capabilities-in-azure-api-management/ba-p/4146525) for more information.
+* **Azure AI Search**: If you see errors about search service capacity being exceeded, you may find it helpful to increase the number of replicas by changing `replicaCount` in `infra/core/search/search-services.bicep` or manually scaling it from the Azure Portal.
 * **Azure Storage**: The default storage account uses the `Standard_LRS` SKU.
 To improve your resiliency, consider using `Standard_ZRS` for production deployments, which you can specify using the `sku` property under the `storage` module in `infra/main.bicep`.
-* **Azure AI Search**: If you see errors about search service capacity being exceeded, you may find it helpful to increase the number of replicas by changing `replicaCount` in `infra/core/search/search-services.bicep` or manually scaling it from the Azure Portal.
-* **API Management**:
-* **Networking**: We recommend deploying inside a Virtual Network.
-If the app is only for internal enterprise use, use a private DNS zone.
-Also consider using Azure API Management (APIM) for firewalls and other forms of protection.
-For more details, read [Azure OpenAI Landing Zone reference architecture](https://techcommunity.microsoft.com/t5/azure-architecture-blog/azure-openai-landing-zone-reference-architecture/ba-p/3882102).

 ## Resources